Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Abstract

 \section{Abstract}

-We investigate optimization models for the purpose of computational redistricting.
-Our focus is on nonconvex objectives for estimating expected black voter and political representation.
+{We investigate optimization models for the purpose of computational redistricting.
+Our focus is on nonconvex objectives for estimating expected Black Representatives and Political Representation.
 The objectives are a composition of a ratio of variables and a normal distribution's cumulative distribution function (or ``probit curve").
-We extend the work of Validi et al.~\cite{validi2020imposing}, which presented robust implementation of contiguity constraints.
-By developing mixed integer linear programming models that closely approximate the nonlinear model, our approaches yield tight bounds on these optimization problems and we exhibit their effectiveness on county-level data.
+We extend the work of Validi et al.~\cite{validi2022imposing}, which presented a robust implementation of contiguity constraints.
+By developing mixed integer linear programming models that closely approximate the parent nonlinear model, our approaches yield tight bounds on these optimization problems.
+We exhibit the effectiveness of these approaches on county-level data.}